joed3/GTExV6PRareVariation/README.md

     --END .reads.txt

 #### Run bash scripts to generate PEER corrected data (includes non-EAs) with covariates removed
+(Uses multiple cores.
+Currently set to 10 cores.
+Can be altered by changing the number of cores <br> `parallel --jobs 10` in the scripts `preprocessing/PEER/calc.PEER.factors.all.tissues.sh` and <br>
+`preprocessing/PEER/calc.residuals.sh`) <br>
 bash preprocessing/PEER/PEER.pipeline.sh

 #### Make list of individuals and tissues